semigroups/Semigroups/README.txt

 ##
 ## README.txt
-## Version 3.1.2
+## Version 3.1.3
-## Thu 10 Jul 2008 17:50:33 BST
+## Fri  7 Nov 2008 17:45:12 GMT
 ##

-This is the README file of the MONOID package version 3.1.2 for computing with transformation semigroups.
-MONOID 3.1.2 is an updated version of the package with the same name for GAP 3; see
+This is the README file of the MONOID package version 3.1.3 for computing with transformation semigroups.
+MONOID 3.1.3 is an updated version of the package with the same name for GAP 3; see

 http://schmidt.nuigalway.ie/monoid/index.html